msgpo/boot-camps/shell/Readme.md

 **Short Exercise**

-1. Use the manual page for `ls` to guess what you would expect from using the arguments `-l`, '-t', '-r' at the same time.
+1. Use the manual page for `ls` to guess what you would expect from using the arguments `-l`, `-t`, `-r` at the same time.
 2. Try the following and see if you can figure out what they do, either by examining the results or consulting the manual page.
    * `ls -lS` (equivalent to `ls -l -S`)
    * `ls -lt` (equivalent to `ls -l -t`)
    * `ls -1`  (that's the number one, not a letter 'ell')

 * * * *

+You may note that some arguments start with a single dash, while others start with a double dash.
+The general guideline is that single dash arguments consist of a single character, while double dashes are associated with arguments of more than one character.
+Thus the command `ls -F` has a single dash, while the equivalent command `ls --classify` has two dashes.
+However, this "rule" is not followed by all bash commands.
+So if in doubt, refer to the manual page!

 ## Examining the contents of other directories